jyotik03/BitBasket-Ecomshop/README.md

 ### **Marketplace Page 🛒**

-This is the main Marketplace of our dapp.
-Here you can see all the listed products.
-You can see here your listed products too.
-From here you can buy the products you need by clicking them.
+This is the central hub of the Dapp where all products are listed.
+Users can view both their products and others' products, and make purchases by clicking on the items they need.

 ### **Product Description Page 🧾**

-When you click individual products on Marketpalce, it leades you to product description page.
+Clicking on a product in the marketplace takes users to its description page.

  <p align="center">
   <img alt="image1" src="./readme/three.gif" width="100%" />
  </p>

- From here you can buy each products by clicking **Buy** button.
-If you are the one who listed the product, then it shows **You are the owner of the product**.
+ Here, they can see detailed information about the product and make a purchase by clicking the **Buy** button.
+If the user is the product owner, it indicates ownership status.

  ### **Buy Page 💸💰💳**

- For buying a product, you first go to description page.
-There if you click **BUY** button, it takes you buy page.
+ To purchase a product, users navigate from the description page by clicking the **Buy** button.

  <p align="center">
   <img alt="image1" src="./readme/buy.png" width="100%" />
  </p>

- Here you have to select how many products you want to buy and the delevery address.
-The total costs are showing in bellow of the item image.
-Hit **BUY** for buy the product.
+ On the buy page, they specify the quantity and delivery address.
+The total cost is displayed below the product image, and the user can complete the purchase by clicking the **Buy** button.

  ### **Items Collection Page 🛍️**

- All the products you have owned till now are shown here. you can go there by clicking **My Products** option in nav bar inside Marketplace.
+ This page displays all products owned by the user.
+Users can access this page by clicking the **My Products** option in the marketplace's navigation bar.

  <p align="center">
   <img alt="image1" src="./readme/four.png" width="100%" />
  </p>

- If the product delivered to you, you can click **DELIVERED** button to claim the ownership of the product.
+ After receiving a product, users can click the **Delivered** button to confirm ownership.

  ## Business